Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 41. What is the DPI dose of salmeterol?

-42. What type of adrenergic bronchodilator are arformoterol, formoterol, and salmeterol?
+42. What type of adrenergic bronchodilators are arformoterol, formoterol, and salmeterol?

 43. What are the indications for adrenergic bronchodilators?

-Asthma, bronchitis, emphysema, bronchiectasis, and obstructive airway diseases.
+Treatment of asthma, bronchitis, emphysema, bronchiectasis, and other obstructive airway diseases.

 44. What are the indications for short-acting agents?